-Full details on physics course and background information on Physics at Oxford can be found at the Department of Physics website, and in particular the Physics Undergraduate Course Handbook linked to the undergraduate course website.
+Full details on physics course and background information on Physics at Oxford can be found at the Department of Physics website, and in particular the Physics Undergraduate Course Handbooks linked to the undergraduate course website.
 The Course Handbook includes detailed syllabi as well as when subjects are typically offered in a given year.

 Physics as a Major Option

 We have found that most Visiting Students spending their third (“junior”) year at Oxford slot into our second-year course.
 The following is an indicative outline of subjects for those who choose Physics as the sole option (since Visiting Students are integrated into tutorials with non-Visiting Students, subjects usually are not offered outside of the terms listed below):

 - Advanced optics

 - Quantum mechanics